Frequently Asked Questions

 Are your courses accredited?

-Elementary classes are divided by grade level.
-Some grade levels are split into two classes to keep class sizes smaller.
+Our elementary and middle school classes are divided by grade level.
 Kindergarten and K-Prep are in separate classrooms, but often join together for art projects, music, or special activities.
 They join together for lunch and recess in their own area separate from the older students.
+1st-5th grade and 6th-8th grade have separate designated areas for lunch and recess.
+Sometimes two grade levels will combine for certain subjects.

 What classes are included?